 Map your supply chain data visibility first.
 How much information do you have about material sourcing, manufacturing processes and transportation?
 The gaps between what you know and what regulations will require are usually substantial.

-Then evaluate your supplier data collection capabilities.
+Then evaluate your supplier data collection capabilities:

 Consider your long-term data storage requirements.
 Sustainability data needs to be maintained for the whole product lifecycle, potentially spanning decades.